Azure-Samples/nodejs-microservices/docs/workshop.md

 <div class="info" data-title="skip notice">

-> If you want to skip the website implementation and jump directly to the next section, run this command in the terminal to get the completed code directly: `TODO`
+> If you want to skip the website implementation and jump directly to the next section, run this command in the terminal to get the completed code directly: `curl -fsSL https://github.com/Azure-Samples/nodejs-microservices/releases/download/latest/website.tar.gz | tar -xvz`

 </div>